Skip to main content

 Up to 30 bibliographic fields can be reported in Alma Analytics under Bibliographic Details as 'Local Param' fields from 1 to 30.

-• In order to implement this feature, contact Alma Support.
-The execution and deployment of the configuration change will be done in the next extract of data to Analytics (expected to run on a nightly basis)
+• To implement this feature, contact Alma Support.
+Analytics will be refreshed in the next extract (expected to run on a nightly basis).

 Note also this:

-• Subfields can be maintained in the Analytics fields identified for Local Param.
-When this capability is implemented, fields/subfields appear in Alma Analytics with the Alma subfield delimiter (either $$ or ‡) used to delineate the subfield content.
-Contact Support to enable this feature.
-Note that reindexing is required to fully implement this capability.
-It will apply to all Local Param fields, but not any other out-of-the-box fields.
+• Subfield delimiters can be maintained in the Analytics fields identified for Local Param.
+When implemented, fields/subfields have the Alma subfield delimiter (either $$ or ‡).
+Contact Support to enable this feature (this includes a reindexing job).
+The feature applies to all Local Param fields, but not any other out-of-the-box fields.
+As mentioned above, any change and reindexing applies only to bib and holding records that are "In Repository".
+If any records already exist in Analytics (Lifecycle = Deleted), these are not impacted.

 • 7149824_Local.png

-If there are multiple Local Parameters set for different Institution Zones within a Network Zone, what parameters will be displayed in the Network Zone?
+• If there are multiple Local Parameters set for different Institution Zones within a Network Zone, which parameters will be displayed in the Network Zone?

 Additional Information